Data-Science-for-Linguists-2019/russian_rhyme/docs/feature-decomposition.md

 / n′ / | 0 | 1 | 1 | 1 | 1 | 1 | 1| 1 |0 | 0 | 0
 / nj / | 0 | 0.5 | 1 | 0.5 | 1 | 0.5 | 0.5| 1 |0.5 | 0 | 0

-The resulting hierarchy is: ((lj, nj), j), (n, l).
+The resulting hierarchy is: (((lj, nj), j), (n, l)).
 This correctly draws the surrogates for the palatalized consonants closer to /j/, while incorrectly drawing them closer to each other.
 It is correct that palatalized consonants rhyme more readily with (are closer to, in the rhyme vector space) /j/ than with their non-palatalized counterparts.

 ### “Rhymes with X” features

-Instead of blending /j/ feature values with those of palatalized consonants to increase their proximty to /j/ in the vector space, we can add *rhymes with X* features for all segments, where X is all palatalized consonants.
-Each segment rhymes only with itself except that /j/ rhymes with all palatalized consonants.
+Instead of blending /j/ feature values with those of palatalized consonants to increase their proximty to /j/ in the vector space, we can add *rhymes with X* features for all segments, where X is all palatal and palatalized consonants.
+Each segment rhymes only with itself except that /j/ rhymes with all palatalized consonants (this is asymmetrical: the only consonant that rhymes with /j/ is /j/ itself).
 This avoids the triangular equality issue because, for example, /j/ would be close to /l′/ by sharing a `1` value on the “rhymes with /l′/” vector, and close to /n′/ by sharing a value on the “rhymes with /n′/” axis, but /l′/ and /n′/ would not share any additional features.
+Unfortunately, at least without added weighting, this one feature is not enough to tip the clustering, which emerges as (((n, n′), (l, l′)), j).